DionKumnova/DionKumnova/README.md

 # Hi there, I'm Dion 👋
 Welcome to my GitHub!
-I'm a student currently pursuing a Master's in Informatics: Digital Economy and Management at the University of Oslo.
+I'm a student currently pursuing a Master's in "Informatics: Digital Economics and Leadership" at the University of Oslo.

 ---
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DionKumnova&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)